COMPLIANCE

 Strongly consider appointing a compliance team to span all GDPR matters.
 The first step might be to hire a DPO if you don’t already have one.
 Then, surround the DPO with top IT performers and GDPR data security experts.
 The team will be responsible for monitoring compliance measures, developing compliance strategies, and keeping department heads up to date with compliance-related initiatives.

-Companies face the immense challenge of obeying GDPR rules while still leveraging data legally to catalyze business growth.
+Companies face the immense challenge of obeying GDPR compliance rules while still leveraging data legally to catalyze business growth.
 Such objectives are nearly impossible to accomplish without precise data discovery.

 Data discovery provides solutions to vital questions, including: